reservoirpy/reservoirpy/docs/source/developer_guide/advanced_install.rst

 When performing the installation of ReservoirPy and all its dependencies, we also recommend using a virtual environment to avoid any unintended interactions with the dependencies that are already installed on your system.
-To learn more about virtual environment, you can check `Python documentation on virual environments and packages <https://docs.python.org/3/tutorial/venv.html>`_, or the documentation of the `conda environment manager <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ if you are using Anaconda.
+To learn more about virtual environment, you can check `Python documentation on virtual environments and packages <https://docs.python.org/3/tutorial/venv.html>`_, or the documentation of the `conda environment manager <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ if you are using Anaconda.